hapax/hapax.github.io/assets/teaching.md

 provide evidence that the simple-minded approach of making maths interesting should work at other grade levels.

-The first path is *pure mathematics*, the realm of abstraction, generalisation, proof, and most importantly, *beauty*.
+The first direction is *pure mathematics*, towards abstraction, generalisation, proof, and most importantly, *beauty*.
 Aesthetic considerations are famously important to pure mathematicians.
 The philosopher Bertrand Russell said that pure maths had a "beauty cold